72% of All Dog Bite Fatalities Had Breed Identification Images

 Photographs Are Supplemental

 Identification photographs are a supplement to the hundreds of multi-sourced news reports that we collect each year for U.S. dog bite fatality victims and are listed on our Dog Bite Fatality Citations pages.
-Though we are still collecting news reports for 2016 -- there will be criminal trials and more -- so far we have recorded 700 citations for 29 victims.
+Though we are still collecting news reports for 2016 -- criminal trials and more -- so far we have recorded 700 citations for 29 victims.
 That is more than last year, which had 34 fatality victims.
 Please glance over our 2016 Dog Bite Fatality Citations page to review its length.

 News reports pertaining to fatal dog attacks -- with or without identification photographs -- are nearly always multi-sourced.
 This means that multiple parties have identified the dog's breed including, but not limited to: animal control officers, police officers or sheriff's deputies, other public safety officials, the dog's owner or family members, witnesses and even veterinarians.
 The images are often greatly helpful, but are also just one component of the overall information available.